HTML5 Application Cache

-With HTML5 it is easy to make an offline version of a web application, by creating a cache manifest file.
+With application cache it is easy to make an offline version of a web application, by creating a cache manifest file.

 HTML5 introduces application cache, which means that a web application is cached, and accessible without an internet connection.